rangertaha/messaging-patterns/routing/README.rst

 options are to append to a queue, append to many queues, or discard the message.
 The decision is based on the exchange types.

-With respect to learning and clearifying things.
+This is an example of the **direct** type.
+With respect to clarity.
 I am representing the exchange as a class.

 .. code-block:: python